uwmisl/purpledrop-manual/using/Scripted-control-tutorial.md

 While running the script, you can keep the dashboard open in a browser window to watch it in action.
-It will highlight which electrodes are activated, and if you have `pdcam` running, it can even overlay the active electrodes on live video.
+It will highlight which electrodes are activated, and if you have `pdcam` running, it can overlay the active electrodes on the video.